oselvar/cloudflare-workflow-events/README.md

-# cloudflare-workflow-events
+# workflow-events

-The `cloudflare-workflow-events` exposes a Server-Sent Events endpoint that emits events about the progress of a workflow.
+The `workflow-events` module exposes a Server-Sent Events endpoint that emits events about the progress of a workflow.

+It listens for events originating from a workflow engine.
+While Cloudflare Workflows are supported (via `@oselvar/workflow-events/cloudflare`), the SSE support also works with other workflow engines such as Temporal.

 For example: